 There are a number of great websites which are dedicated to Early Cinema, containing lots of useful and interesting material to read and view.
 I have included a number of my favourite sites below:

-But it is still possible to see and experience some of the Early Cinema, especially Bioscopes, at places such as ………
+But it is still possible to see and experience some of the Early Cinema, especially Bioscopes, including at the Great Dorset Steam Fair each year.

 Traditional Independent Cinemas/Picture Palaces